Vijaygowda15/Image-Classification-using-CNN-model/README.md

 ## 🔭 Overview

-This project addresses the challenge of **automating naval vessel identification** using deep learning on ISAR radar imagery.
-Traditional ship classification relies on human interpretation of radar data — a slow and error-prone process.
+This project addresses the challenge of **automating naval vessel identification** using deep learning on imagery.
+Traditional ship classification relies on human interpretation of data — a slow and error-prone process.
 This system replaces it with a **Convolutional Neural Network (CNN)** pipeline deployed as a Flask web application.

 **Key capabilities:**
-- Upload a ZIP dataset of ISAR ship images → auto-train a CNN model
+- Upload a ZIP dataset of images → auto-train a CNN model
-- Real-time ship-type prediction on new images
+- Real-time prediction on new images
 - Visual evaluation: confusion matrix, accuracy/loss curves, classification report
-- Supports 7 ship categories out of the box
+- Supports categories out of the box

 **Applications:** Naval surveillance · Maritime traffic management · Piracy prevention · Port monitoring · Environmental compliance tracking